TrevorKMDay/cdiWG2WS/README.md

 # Category scores

-Because 14 items are not in the same category between WG and WS, in order to calculate WS category scores, the entire list of items is needed.
+Because 14 items are not in the same category between WG and WS, in order to calculate WS category scores, **the entire list of items is needed**.

 Those 14 items are (WG -> WS):